 - Upload over Wi-Fi only: If your child's Android device needs to conserve cellular data use, then you may consider turning on the setting of "Upload over Wi-Fi only."
 Otherwise, leave disabled.

-- Test monitoring: If you want to make sure the Android device monitoring is set up properly, tap on "Test monitoring."
+- Test monitoring: If you want to make sure the Android device content monitoring is set up properly, tap on "Test monitoring."
 A message will then pop up letting you know if it looks good!

 - Check for updates: Tap on this option to see if there's an update to the Bark for Kids app.
 Updates will ensure your child's device monitoring is not interrupted.